805 Columbus Avenue

 - BS in Computer Science, University of California, Santa Barbara

-William Robertson is an Assistant Professor of computer science at Northeastern University and co-directs the Northeastern Systems Security Lab.
+William Robertson is an Associate Professor of computer science at Northeastern University and co-directs the Northeastern Systems Security Lab.
 Professor Robertson’s research revolves around improving the security of operating systems, mobile devices, and the web, as well as making use of techniques such as security by design, program analysis, and anomaly detection.
-Prior to joining Northeastern in 2011, Professor Roberston was a postdoctoral researcher at UC Berkeley (2009-2011).
+Prior to joining Northeastern in 2011, Professor Robertson was a postdoctoral researcher at UC Berkeley (2009-2011).
 He received his PhD in Computer Science from UC Santa Barbara in 2009.

 Professor Robertson was involved in both the California Top-to-Bottom-Review and the Ohio EVEREST projects as a Red Team member.
 In this capacity, he demonstrated that electronic voting systems were susceptible to large-scale attacks that could exploit numerous vulnerabilities in the firmware and physical security of the components of the voting system.
 His work lead to significant changes in public policy in both states with respect to electronic voting.

 Professor Robertson has extensive experience in organizing and participating in Capture-the-Flag exercises.
 With Shellphish, a team composed of UCSB-affiliated members, he won the 2005 edition of the DEFCON CTF competition.
 He was also instrumental in helping to organize the UCSB iCTF, the largest distributed CTF competition, from its inception in 2003 to 2008.